archatelain/code-for-eco-532/poly.md

 drop hp_rgdpe_*
 ```

-> **Exercise**
->
+---

-> Tear apart the code above using the "help" command.
+**Exercise:** Tear apart the code above using the "help" command.
 Do some tests on your own.
 Let me know which commands remain unclear to you.

+---

 ### 7. Combining Multiple Datasets